-where B_1 (v voxels \times n trials) is the observed BOLD response in each voxel in each trial, C_1 (k channels $\times n$ trials) reflects the expected responses for each information channel on each trial.
-For each feature, a basis set of nine modified von Mises functions (Equation 4 below) was generated, each centered (by varying the μ parameter) around one of nine orientations, each 40° apart (at 20°, 60° , 100° through 340°), so as to cover the full 360° feature space.
-Each basis function can be construed as a channel in stimulus representation space.
-We set the α , k, and β parameters to 1, 7, and 0, respectively, to best approximate tuning properties of middle temporal neurons (Duijnhouwer, Noest, Lankheet, van den Berg, & van Wezel, 2013).
-To model color, we extracted a circular portion of LAB color space using the procedure similar to that outlined in Brouwer and Heeger (2009).
+where B_l (v voxels x n trials) is the observed BOLD response in each voxel in each trial, C_l (k channels x n trials) reflects the expected responses for each information channel on each trial.
+For each feature, a basis set of nine modified von Mises functions (equation 4 below) was generated, each centered (by varying the μ parameter) around one of 9 orientations, each 40 degrees apart (at 20°, 60°, 100° through 340°), so as to cover the full 360-degree feature space.
+Each basis function can be construed a channel in stimulus-representation space.
+We set the α , k, and β parameters to 1,7, and 0 respectively to best approximate tuning properties of MT neurons (Duijnhouwer, Noest, Lankheet, Berg, & Wezel, 2013).
+To model color, we extracted a circular portion of L^A^B color space using the procedure similar to that outlined in Brouwer and Heeger (2009).

-The first step in implementing the model (the training phase) is to regress a portion of the voxel data B_1 (v voxels $\times n$ trials) against the basis set, using ordinary least squares regression (Equation 2), to generate a weight matrix:
+The first step in implementing the model (the training phase) is to regress a portion of the voxel data B_1 (v voxels x m trials) against the basis set, using ordinary least-squared regression (Equation 2), to generate a weight matrix:

-$$\hat{W} = B_1 C_1^T \left(C_1 C_1^T \right)^{-1} \tag{2}$$
+(Equation 2) $$\widehat{W} = B_1 C_1^T (C_1 C_1^T)^{-1}$$

-This weight matrix W (v voxels $\times k$ channels) constitutes a mapping from "channel space" to "voxel space."
+This weight matrix W(v voxels k channels) constitutes a mapping from "channel space" to "voxel space".
 Thus, W represents the relative strength (or weight) of the contribution each channel makes to the voxel's overall response.
 This set of weights is sometimes referred to as a population receptive field or a voxel tuning function.

-In the second step (the testing phase), the weight matrix is inverted, such that it now constitutes a mapping from "voxel space" to "channel space," and applied to the remaining voxel data, B_2 (v voxels $\times n$ trials), to generate an estimated representation in channel space, C_2 (k channels $\times m$ trials):
+In the second step (the testing phase), the weight matrix is inverted, such that it now constitutes a mapping from "voxel space" to "channel space", and applied to the remaining voxel data, B_2 (v voxels m trials), in order to generate an estimated representation in channel space, C_2 (k channels m trials):

+(Equation 3) $$C_2 = \left(\hat{W}^T \hat{W}\right)^{-1} \hat{W}^T B_2$$

-$$C_2 = \left(\hat{\boldsymbol{W}}^T \hat{\boldsymbol{W}}\right)^{-1} \hat{\boldsymbol{W}}^T B_2 \tag{3}$$ fold, one of the runs from the delayed recall task was set aside and each time point from the remaining runs was used to generate a weight matrix for each feature dimension (color and direction) within each ROI.
-We then inverted the weight matrix and applied it to data from the left-out run to generate reconstructions in channel space (also referred to as "channel tuning functions").
-Reconstructions from each iteration of the leave-one-run-out procedure were then aligned and averaged together to generate reconstructions for the delayed recall task, which we then quantified using the procedure outlined below.
-These results are shown in Figure 4.
-Important to note is that the results from the analyses of the oneitem delayed recall data indicated that the IEM reconstruction of the neural representation of direction was markedly superior than that for color and, furthermore, that the reconstruction of direction was markedly stronger in the VOT (Figure 4) than in the parietal and frontal ROIs (Figures 10 and 11).
-Therefore, to maximize the sensitivity for addressing our questions of principal interest, we focused on the representation of direction in the VOT ROI by training a "one-item delay" IEM from TR 6 of the delayed recall task and testing it on data from the MSR task.
+As an initial validation step, we implemented a leave-one-run out cross-validation procedure where, for each fold, one of the runs from the delayed-recall task was set aside and each time point from the remaining runs was used to generate a weight matrix for each feature dimension (color and direction) within each ROI.
+We then inverted the weight matrix and applied it to data from the left-out run to generate reconstructions in channel space (also referred to as "channel tuning functions" CTFs).
+Reconstructions from each iteration of the leave-one-run-out procedure were then aligned and averaged together to generate reconstructions for the delayed-recall task, which we then quantified using the procedure outlined below.
+These results are shown in Figures 4.
+Important to note is that the results from the analyses of the 1-item delayed-recall data indicated that the IEM reconstruction of the neural representation of direction was markedly stronger in the VOT (Figure 4) than in the parietal and frontal ROIs (Figures 10 and 11).
+Therefore, to maximize the sensitivity for addressing our question of principal interest, we focused on the representation of direction in the VOT ROI by training a "1-item delay" IEM from TR 6 of the delayed-recall task and testing it on data from the MSR task.